arifsetiawan/mosaic/README.md

 * `public` will be shown to all users
 * `private` will be available only to user who do the activity
 * `friend` will be available to user who do the activity and his/her followers

+### Mandatory Fields

+Current implementation do not enforce some fields that should be existing in activity JSON body required for certain operations.
+Please read the documentation to make sure all fields are provided.